pfbrowning/ng-radio/README.md

   * [icecast.js](https://www.npmjs.com/package/icecast.js)
   * [Socket.IO](https://www.npmjs.com/package/socket.io)
   * Long-polling based streamInfoChange API logic
+* Implement a non-logged-in experience such that login is optional and a non-authenticated user can still listen to the radio, but they just can't use favorites or get now-playing info.
 * Write a [Custom PrimeNG Theme](https://browninglogic.com/2018/11/30/92/) based on the default one, but with rounded borders for the toaster notification.
 * Use HTML5 notifications for consenting users, and fall back to PrimeNG toast for non-consenting users
 * Better handling of mobile input on search